 We invite anonymized abstracts of 500 words for presentation at a one-day workshop with Lucy Allais on Kant and racism.
 The presentations can address exegetical questions, discuss systematic implications of Kant’s views on race for his philosophy as well as discuss whether and how Kant’s philosophy can help us understand racism.
 Deadline is April 15th.

-Additionally confirmed speakers:
+Additionally confirmed speaker

-Alice Pinheiro Walla (Bayreuth)
+Alice Pinheiro Walla (Bayreuth

 Ansgar Lyssy (LMU Munich)